Liminal

 Liminal by Stephen Wilson Published by Fall Line Press

-In these spaces we see the imprints and shadows left by the people who are embarking on this journey.
 As a railway station tells the big story of industrial revolution and man's battle to overcome the elements it also tells thousands of smaller stories of the feet that have worn down the concrete steps of the platform as they go about their daily lives.

 You Can Buy The Book Here In The Shop